jnozzi/cocoadev.com/markdown/ApplicationSettingsAndDocumentTypes.md

 Creator... well I don't know what this is.
 At first it was ???? and things didn;t work so I changed it to 4 letters to see if this was any better... but no.

-I have 1 document type, I have given it a name "General/MyApp Document"
+I have 1 document type, I have given it a name "MyApp Document"

 Class I have left blank